The Getaway (Dexter): Critical reaction

 IGN reviewer Matt Fowler gave the episode an "Incredible" rating of 9.6/10, saying that: "I'm sure we all loved Dexter's final moments with Arthur, down in the toy train bomb shelter, but now looking back at the scene, knowing the final moments of the episode, it's filled with so many more eerie easter eggs.
 Something was definitely up when Arthur said, "It's already over."
 We all thought so because we've heard him say those words before.
 We also saw Dexter take a beat after the line, confused about its meaning.
 We could have chalked it up to the fact that Arthur was accepting his own death, but Dexter's furrowed brow let us know that something more sinister was in play here.
 Of course, the real bitch here is that Dexter, having dispatched of Trinity officially, now can't go back and do it with the spirit of vengeance.
 The scene stands quite beautifully on its own, but Dexter would certainly have not given Arthur an empathetic send off if he knew what that monster had done.
 We can all point fingers at certain missteps that Dexter took throughout the entire season - mistakes that led to Rita's demise - but when you take it in as a whole it's a rather satisfying and cleverly constructed story that actually made us all buy and believe, by the end, that Dexter truly wanted to be rid of his murderous spirit.
 His stubborn need to kill Trinity himself wound up circumventing the entire justice system, which would have wound up catching Arthur based solely on Deb's tenacity and expert detective work."
 Also, IGN listed Arthur Mitchell as 2nd on a list of Dexter's Top 10 Kills, saying that "This was the murder that America was clamoring for.
 And it was effin' great."
 In his review of the entire fourth season, Fowler, giving the season an "Incredible" rating of 9.5, said of the finale that "It all just came off as a ton of creepy, guilty fun.
-I would bet that when we all saw the final scene of the season finale that we, simply due to the time we've spent the characters over four years, felt a ton of emotions that we might not have even known were there."
+I would bet that when we all saw the final scene of the season finale that we, simply due to the time we've spent on the characters over four years, felt a ton of emotions that we might not have even known were there."